We all know them.

 Here are some ways to deal with negativity.

 What you have to do first is recognize where it’s stemming from.
-If you notice that you are feeling irritated, unhappy, uninspired, or fatigued after spending time with a certain person then chances are they are the cause.
+If you notice that you are feeling irritated, unhappy, or uninspired after spending time with a certain person, chances are they are the cause.

 The ones who only want what’s best for you, even if their view of what’s right for you isn’t right.
 What about the gossip co-worker who likes to blow things out of proportion and say things behind your back, possibly threatening your job?
 Or your best friend who makes comments about what you look like?

 We need to learn to recognize where it’s coming from so that we can see why it’s happening.
 You might never get to know exactly why someone is extremely negative and hurtful, but you can learn to eliminate those people once you become aware of it.

 “She is at a place in her life where peace is a priority and negativity cannot exist.”